DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

 # Tasks

 ## Accpac Invoicing, Credit Status Reporting, Job Costing
+- Impl getDeposits() and do not overwrite the deposit field in JobCostingAndPayment.
+  Do similar for "getReceiptNumbers()" and other fields dealing with payment.
+- See if two values can be combined into 1 column in SQL.
 - Impl new service contract and agreement using new files sent by GA.
 Add menu items to print contract and agreement separately.
 Check that correct deposit is printed on the contract.